 Davison then returned to Ruston to begin a private law practice and in 1995 became an equity owner in his family's transportation and petroleum products businesses.
 In addition, he is a developer of Squire Creek Country Club and owns Twin Creeks Farm, a thoroughbred breeding and racing operation.

 Davison has remained an active Louisiana Tech graduate, serving as a past president of the Louisiana Tech Alumni Foundation, a current member of the Louisiana Tech Athletics Council, and as an adjunct professor.
-Davison has also been the radio color analyst for Louisiana Tech football since 2004.
+He was named the Louisiana Tech Alumnus of the Year in 2013.

 Additionally, he is a board member for the Lincoln Parish Boys and Girl Club and is a past recipient of the Ruston-Lincoln Chamber of Commerce Young Business Person of the Year Award.

 After being selected as the No. 1 overall choice by the Pittsburgh Steelers in the 1970 NFL Draft, Terry Bradshaw became the dominant quarterback of the professional ranks for the next 14 years as he led the Steelers organization to eight AFC Central championships and an unprecedented four Super Bowl titles in a six year period from 1974 to 1979.

 Bradshaw, who starred at Louisiana Tech from 1966 through 1969, was named the NFL’s Most Valuable Player by the Associated Press in 1978 and was selected to play in three Pro Bowl games during his illustrious career.
 He was named MVP in Super Bowl XIII and Super Bowl XIV.